English Language Arts Materials Collections for Instructionally Embedded States

 five different objects

-five objects or pictures associated with the animal category
+five objects or pictures that are unassociated with the book category

-five objects or pictures that are not associated with the animal category
+five objects or pictures that belong to the book category

 five pairs of similar (but not identical) objects that are the same except for one property, such as color, size, shape, or texture